 — Alex, UK

-According to Gallup International's Barometer of Happiness, Colombia has topped the list for 3 years.
+According to Gallup International's Barometer of Happiness, Colombia has topped the list for 3 years over the past decade.

 Atlantic & Pacific Coastlines

 Colombia is the only country in South America with Atlantic & Pacific coastlines with over 300 beaches in total, you can have your pick.